Oak Grove Baptist Church, Cadiz, KY (270) 522-6521

 Brotherhood began at Oak Grove in 1955 with the assistance from Brotherhood members of the White Sulphur Springs Baptist Church in Caldwell County.

 Mission action is a part of the education process at Oak Grove.
 This action for men and women includes prayer, giving to mission offerings and participating in mission projects locally.
+Brotherhood prepares a men and boys supper and a Baptist Men's Day emphasis each January.

 return to top